 I wholeheartedly believe that cultivating a consistent reading habit can change your life, as it has mine.
 Take inspired action by exploring the supplemental resources.

-How to Read Checklist — Join my community and get access to my free resources which includes a printable reading checklist that summarizes the nine tips from this guide.
+How to Read Checklist — Access my resource set which includes a printable reading checklist that summarizes the nine tips from this guide.

 How to Read (a lot) More Books This Year — Harvard Business Review